jsonql-org/jsonql/packages/validator/README.md

 At first it might sound weird why the Error return `[argNameIndex, validationRuleIndex]`.
 The reason behind this is because we need to have a super tiny format that travel between server side / client side.
 Instead of adding loads of code just to deal with an Error message.
 We just tell you the position which rule failed.
 And you can map it out yourself.
 And the up side is - you can map it in multiple languages, in different code, your imagination is the limitation :)

-## mapErrorsMessage method

-@TODO we will provide a method for you to map the `[argNameIndex, validationRuleIndex]` to a message you specify.
-This will be particularly useful in the <abbr title="User Interface">UI</abbr>.

 ## The built-in rule supported types

 The build in rules only support primitive types: `string`, `number`, `boolean`, `array` checking (without value check, just `Array.isArray`) and `object` (`typeof`) check.
 If you need complex array or object key/value check, please <abbr title="Do It Yourself">DIY</abbr> that's what the plugin is for!

 ## Built-in plugins

-All the built-in plugins provide by another packaage, please see [@jsonql/validator-core]('../valdiator-core/README.md') for more info.
+All the built-in plugins provide by another package, please see [@jsonql/validator-core]('../valdiator-core/README.md') for more info.

 ## Writing plugin vs writing function